Time-resolved spectroscopy

 In physics and physical chemistry, time-resolved spectroscopy is the study of dynamic processes in materials or chemical compounds by means of spectroscopic techniques.
 Most often, processes are studied after the illumination of a material occurs, but in principle, the technique can be applied to any process that leads to a change in properties of a material.
 With the help of pulsed lasers, it is possible to study processes that occur on time scales as short as 10−16 seconds.
+This is done to overcome the hampering background interference that often disrupts and challenges Raman measurements to improve spectra quality.
 All time-resolved spectra are suitable to be analyzed using the two-dimensional correlation method for a correlation map between the peaks.

+Time-gated Raman spectroscopy

+The most common issue in conventional (CW) Raman spectroscopy (RS) is sample-induced fluorescence emission making the identification or quantification of materials challenging or impossible.
+An effective solution to this problem is time-gating (TG), which is a general technique used in signal processing.
+An integral part of Time-gated (TG) Raman spectroscopy (RS) is the temporally precise synchronization (picosecond range) between the pulsed laser excitation source and the sensitive and fast detector.
+The detector is able to collect the Raman signal during the short laser pulses, while fluorescence emission, which has a longer delay, is rejected during the detector dead-time.
+TG-Raman is also resistant against ambient light as well as thermal emissions, due to its short measurement duty cycle.
+Time-gating is based on Timegated® Raman Technology.

 Transient-absorption spectroscopy

 Transient-absorption spectroscopy (TAS), also known as flash photolysis, is an extension of absorption spectroscopy.
 Ultrafast transient absorption spectroscopy, an example of non-linear spectroscopy, measures changes in the absorbance/transmittance in the sample.
 Here, the absorbance at a particular wavelength or range of wavelengths of a sample is measured as a function of time after excitation by a flash of light.
 In a typical experiment, both the light for excitation ('pump') and the light for measuring the absorbance ('probe') are generated by a pulsed laser.
 If the process under study is slow, then the time resolution can be obtained with a continuous (i.e., not pulsed) probe beam and repeated conventional spectrophotometric techniques.

-Time-resolved absorption spectroscopy relies on our ability to resolve two physical actions in real time.
+Time-resolved absorption spectroscopy relies on the ability to resolve two physical actions in real time.
 The shorter the detection time, the better the resolution.
-This leads to the idea that femtosecond laser based spectroscopy offers better resolution than nano-second laser based spectroscopy.
+As a result, femtosecond laser spectroscopy offers better resolution than nanosecond laser spectroscopy.
 In a typical experimental set up, a pump pulse excites the sample and later, a delayed probe pulse strikes the sample.
 In order to maintain the maximum spectral distribution, two pulses are derived from the same source.
 The impact of the probe pulse on the sample is recorded and analyzed with wavelength/ time to study the dynamics of the excited state.